Dave Keuning: Playing style

 Keuning is noted as a guitarist for playing anthemic and soaring solos in addition to sweetened and often percussive style playing frequently.
 He is also noted for his "unusual voicings" and "digit-distending, string-skipping" finger work on the guitar in similar fashion of Andy Summers of The Police.

 Keuning was featured in Guitarist magazine in May 2009 and Guitar World in February 2009, Guitar Player in January 2008 and February 2010, and Guitar Aficionado in January 2013.

 In 2010, Keuning's guitar riff in "Mr. Brightside" was voted at number 9 in Total Guitars 50 greatest riffs of the 21st Century so far.

 Influences

-Keuning cites influences such as The Edge, Robert Smith, Bernard Sumner, Billy Corgan, Jimi Hendrix, Keith Richards, George Harrison, Angus Young, and Mick Mars.
+Keuning's influences include rock bands such as Mötley Crüe, Aerosmith, AC/DC, Nirvana, the Smashing Pumpkins and the Cure, as well as more synth-driven acts like Duran Duran, New Order, Depeche Mode and OMD.